anandvip/vartrav_randomly/index.md

 title: vartrav randomly

 ---
-my posts are irregular and appear only if I feel strongly about some situation, scenarios, condition(mental) or an identified bias in though process.
+my posts are irregular and appear only if I feel strongly about some situation, scenario, condition(mental) or an identified bias in thought process.